SpringNuance/Junior-Software-Engineering-Task/README.md

 https://enablebanking.com/docs/tilisy/latest/#jwt-format-and-signature.

-Install python on your computer, open cmd and install pip with command curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py after that, use pip to install the necessary libraries to run the application: pip install requests, jwt, dotenv, datetime
+Install python on your computer, open cmd and install pip with command curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py.
+After that, use pip to install the necessary libraries to run the application: pip install requests, jwt, dotenv, datetime

 Download this project file, and create a file called .env at the root of the project, with 2 properties: